SEO Audit Checklist for 2018

 It’s possible these resources could still live on HTTP URLs.
 This leads browsers to put warning screens in front of users before they land on your page.

 If you haven’t made the switch yet then we’d advise you to follow Google’s guide to migrating your site to HTTPS.
-Once you’ve done this you can use WooRank’s Site Crawl feature in the advanced review to check that you don’t have any HTTP assets on HTTPS URLs.
+Once you’ve done this you can use WooRank’s Site Crawl feature in the Project to check that you don’t have any HTTP assets on HTTPS URLs.

 3. Target intent